-- Comparing the different companies in the same sector EBITA margin can be a great measurement.
+- Comparing the different companies in the same sector, EBITA margin can be a great measurement.
 It is one of the most useful measures for computing profitability.Net income is used to calculate Earnings per share ( EPS ).
-As net income when divided by the no of shares outstanding gives EPS.
+Like net income, when divided by the no of shares outstanding, gives EPS.
 EPS is a good metric for investors to analyze the earnings from per share.

 - EBITDA does not include the business aspects, considering it as cashflow will lead to a lot of blunder.
 However, cashflow calculations start with Net income and making adjustments while deriving cash flow from operations.

 - EBITDA can be used and analyzed when one needs to comment on the factors which can be controlled.
-As EBITDA decreases the effect of outside uncontrollable factors.
-Eg: depreciation and taxes cannot be controlled by the company.
-As taxes are decided by the government.
+As EBITDA decreases, the effect of outside, uncontrollable factors.
+E.g., depreciation and taxes cannot be controlled by the company.
+As the government decides taxes.
 Depreciation, amortization done on intangibles or tangible properties, plant, or equipment depends on the depreciation schedule.

-- Investors or businessmen whenever you hear them saying Net income it means they are examining the profit-making ability of the company.
-For startups or ventures when in the early-stage company doesn’t make a great bottom margin the only purpose is the maximize the sales.
+- Investors or businessmen, whenever you hear them saying Net income, means they are examining the company’s profit-making ability.
+When in the early-stage company doesn’t make a great bottom margin for startups or ventures, the only purpose is to maximize the sales.
 So the EBITDA margin is a great tool for startups.
 A good EBITDA means the company is not having problems in making a profit.
 The low EBITDA margin states the earnings of the company are not stable.
-Whenever any investor searches for investment in early rising companies they focus on the EBITDA rather than NI.
-Net income, on the other hand, is used when the company is established and knowing the financial health of the company.
+Whenever any investor searches for investment in early rising companies, they focus on the EBITDA rather than NI.
+On the other hand, net income is used when the company is established and knowing the company’s financial health.

 EBITDA vs Net Income Comparison Table